Esri - ArcGIS

 - Technical Support and Contact Information

-- ESRI Higher Education Site License Resources
+- ESRI Educational Site License Program

 About the KU GIS Site License

 The purpose of the KU GIS site license is to ensure that geographic information system (GIS) technology is available for research, teaching, and management at the University of Kansas (KU).
 This is accomplished by providing faculty, staff, and students with cost-effective access to a broad array of GIS technology, including the industry standard ArcGIS Desktop and ArcGIS Server, under a site license with Environmental Systems Research Institute (ESRI).
-Details about the GIS for Higher Education program can be found here.
+Additional information about the GIS for Higher Education program can be found here.

 The GIS site license involves a contractual agreement between The University of Kansas Center for Research, Inc. (KUCR) and ESRI, under which KU access to ESRI GIS products is provided in exchange for an annual maintenance fee (see Site License Costs).
 The annual fee is paid by users of the software, thus broad participation in the site license means lower annual costs for all.
 The Kansas Applied Remote Sensing (KARS) Program serves the role of coordinating activities under the site license, while administration of the site license, including billing, is handled by KUCR.